 Curious Science Writers (cSw) – curioussciencewriters.org – is a training program for high school students with a passion for science who love to write.
 Created to “advance the art of science communication,” cSw is an innovative, extracurricular program that prepares highly motivated high school communicators to bring complex biomedical science to the general public through the power of story.
 Founded in 2010 by Jayne Mackta, past president of the New Jersey Association for Biomedical Research, cSw is now hosted by Americans for Medical Progress.

-The 2020 program will consist of a 5-day boot camp followed by one month of story development by participating student writers mentored by professional science communicators.
+The 2021 program will consist of a 5-day boot camp followed by one month of story development by participating student writers mentored by professional science communicators.
+Students will work closely with their mentor to evaluate sources, identify a content expert to interview for their story, prepare for the interview, discuss possible storylines, incorporate feedback on structure, clarity, and ability to engage public audiences.
+Final drafts must be approved by mentors before turning into the editorial team.
 Stories will be edited and published during the 2020-2021 academic year.
-Students will be required to attend a meeting with the editorial team and provide requested edits to their article during an assigned month between September and June.
+Writers will be required to attend a meeting with the editorial team and provide requested edits to their article before the assigned publication month.
+Publication month will be between September and June.
 The program includes faculty and guest speakers who are professional science writers and science communicators.

 The application period is closed.